Tundra-Editor/Tundra-Docs/docs/guides/lights.md

 ### Other Settings (Fog)
 Fog is off by default.
 Enabling it will make far away objects fade into the selected color.

-- `Color` is the color to finally fade into.
+- `Color` is the color to fade into.
 - `Mode` is the type of curve to use for fading. `Linear` is the best and easiest to use.
 - `Start` is the distance where objects will start fading.
 Any objects below this distance are fully visible.
-- `End` is the distance where the object is fully faded, and has the specified `Color`.
+- `End` is the distance where the object is fully faded, and is just a silhouette of the specified `Color`.

 ![fog example 1](../_images/fog_example1.png)
 ![fog example 2](../_images/fog_example2.png)

-*Fog Settings example on White Cubes, with Black `Fog Color`, `Start` value of 0, and `End` value of 300*
+*Fog Settings example on White Cubes, with Black `Fog Color`, `Start` value of 0, and `End` value of 300.*
 *The Long cube is 568 units long, the 4th small cube is at the 300 Unit Mark*

 :::tip